WassimTenachi/PhySO/README.md

 ## Install procedure

+If you are encountering issues with the installation, please refer to the [FAQ](https://physo.readthedocs.io/en/latest/r_faq.html) or raise an issue on the [GitHub repository](https://github.com/WassimTenachi/PhySO/issues).

 ### Virtual environment

 To install the package it is recommended to first create a conda virtual environment: